 Samsung itself has also told some outlets that it has no plans to push Android 10 to the Galaxy S8 series or the Galaxy Note 8.
 This information was passed along during the company’s Galaxy S20 Unpacked event.

 Despite this, Samsung customer service reps continue to tell Galaxy S8 users that Android 10 is coming down the road.
-Unfortunately, they’re typically unreliable.
+Unfortunately, they’re unreliable.

 Over the years, Samsung’s reps have “confirmed” Android updates for devices only for those devices to stick around on the previous operating system.